hyperledger-archives/sawtooth-core/docs/source/_templates/sdk_submit_tutorial.rst

 .. note::

-   Note, if the transaction creator is using a different private key than the batcher, the *batcher pubkey* must have been specified for every Transaction, and must have been generated from the private key being used to sign the Batch, or validation will fail.
+   Note, if the transaction creator is using a different private key than the batcher, the *batcher public_key* must have been specified for every Transaction, and must have been generated from the private key being used to sign the Batch, or validation will fail.